cameronjohnstonmusic/steam-achievement-tracker/README.md

 Getting Credentials

-There are a few pieces of information you need in order to connect the tracker to the proper game and account
+There are a few pieces of information you need in order to connect the tracker to the proper game and account.

 Steam API Key:
 Get a steam api key by filling out this form
-Save the Key API
+Save the API Key.

 Getting Your Steam ID:
 Every steam account has a numeric identifier that is different from your display name.
 You need to find that identifier in order to connect the app to your steam account